Home (Sheryl Crow song): Critical reception

 Larry Flick from Billboard wrote, "After several rock-fueled singles, Crow drops the volume and tempo to a soft-rock tone for this harshly intimate tune.
 Her hushed, evocative vocal proves that ya don't have to shriek to stir a listener's emotions.
 In fact, her whispered line "my house is full of lies" is about as intense or powerful as anything you're likely to hear right now.
 She is supported by an accessible shuffle beat and guitar lines that mingle warm, acoustic threads with sharp, bluesy electric licks.
 Any station that played the hit "Strong Enough" has no excuse but to give this superior recording a fair shot."

 Release and chart performance

 Although "Home" was serviced to American radio stations on September 30, 1997, it failed to appear on any Billboard charts; however, it did chart in Canada.
-On November 3, 1997, the song debuted at number 63 on Canada's RPM Top Singles chart.
+On November 3, 1997, the song debuted at number 63 on Canada's RPM 100 Hit Tracks chart.
 Afterwards, it rose and fell inside the top 60 until climbing to its peak of number 40 on January 12, 1998.
 It then dropped to number 87 the following issue, its final week on the ranking.
-It was also aired on Canadian adult contemporary stations, eventually reaching a peak of number 43 on the RPM Adult Contemporary listing.
+It was also aired on Canadian adult contemporary stations, eventually reaching a peak of number 43 on the RPM Adult Contemporary Tracks listing.
 On October 6, 1997, "Home" was released in the United Kingdom, debuting at its peak of number 25 on the UK Singles Chart six days later and spending two weeks in the top 100.